How to Become a Psychologist in Maine

 Psychology Career Outlook in Maine

-The Bureau of Labor Statistics reports that there were 360 clinical, counseling and school psychologists in the state of Maine as of May of 2011.
-These psychologists earned an annual median wage of $73,420.
-The BLS defines the “annual median wage” as the center line.
-This means that half of the psychologists in Maine earned more than $70,730 while the other half earned less.
-On a national level, the lowest 10% of psychologists earned lower than $39,060 while the top 10% earned an annual median wage that was $110,410 or higher.
+The Bureau of Labor Statistics reports that there were 460 clinical, counseling, school, and other types of psychologists in the state of Maine as of May of 2022.
+These psychologists earned average salaries between $88,770 and $102,910 depending on specialty.
+On a national level, the lowest 10% of clinical and counseling psychologists earned lower than $42,780 while the top 10% earned an annual median wage that was $168,790 or higher.

 Find information regarding tuition, financial aid, enrollment dates, and curriculum by requesting information from the programs below: